Certification Survey Extra: Rating Big Data certification study materials

 Certification Survey Extra is a series of periodic dispatches that give added insight into the findings of our most recent Certification Survey.
 These posts contain previously unpublished Certification Survey data.

 Just as with skinning the proverbial cat, there is more than one way to study for a certification exam.
 As anyone who has been through the pre-exam preparation phase could attest, there are numerous different kinds of IT certification study materials available, and there’s not necessarily a “right way” to choose from among them.

-Even newcomers to IT, for example, probably have an idea whether they learn better by reading from a book or listening to someone else explain concepts.
+Even newcomers to IT, for example, probably have some idea whether they learn better by reading from a book or listening to someone else explain concepts.
 There are videos, online classes, and in-person classes.
-Some people get informal advice from other via internet forums or mailing lists.
+Some people get informal advice from others via internet forums or mailing lists.
 Computer learning platforms often blend a variety of teaching methods.

 For our recent Big Data Certification Survey, we asked certified Big Data professionals what works for them.
 Survey respondents rated the effectiveness, per their most recent certification experience, of various certification study materials.
 As always, respondents had the option to mark “Does Not Apply” for study methods that were foreign to their experience.

 |Method of Study||Percentage of Respondents who rate this method Excellent||Percentage of Respondents who rate this method Very Good||Percentage of Respondents who rate this method Good||Percentage of Respondents who rate this method Fair||Percentage of Respondents who rate this method Poor||Percentage of Respondents who rate this method Does Not Apply|

 |Self-study books||28 percent||20 percent||32 percent||8 percent||4 percent||8 percent|

 |Product Documentation||8 percent||32 percent||40 percent||16 percent||4 percent||[No responses]|

 |Instructor-led training at training center||8 percent||32 percent||20 percent||12 percent||[No responses]||28 percent|